hiroki-chen/CDCC-demo/README.md

-Mock dataset is put under `data` directory.
+Mock dataset is put under `data` directory; we use Apache Arrow as the data exchange format.

 ## Workflow of the middleware (a.k.a., the runtime)